-Most modern, high-performance ADCs (such as the TI ADS8xx and ADS9xx series) operate on a single +5V (or lower) power supply.
+Most modern, high performance ADCs (such as the TI ADS8xx and ADS9xx series) operate on a single +5V (or lower) power supply.
 It has been a considerable challenge for single-supply op amps to deliver a low distortion input signal at the ADC input for signal frequencies exceeding 5MHz.
-The high slew rate, exceptional output swing, and high linearity of the OPA2690 make it an ideal single-supply ADC driver.
-The circuit on the front page shows one possible interface particularly suited to differential I/O, ac-coupled requirements.
+The high slew rate, exceptional output swing, and high linearity of the OPA690 make it an ideal single-supply ADC driver.
+The circuit on the front page shows one possible (inverting) interface.
 Figure 39 shows the test circuit of Figure 37 modified for a capacitive (ADC) load and with an optional output pull-down resistor (R_B).
-This circuit would be suitable to dual-channel ADC driving with a single-ended I/O.

-The OPA2690 in the circuit of Figure 39 provides > 200MHz bandwidth for a 2V{PP} output swing. distortion or two-tone, 3rd-harmonic 3rd-order intermodulation distortion will be observed due to the very low crossover distortion in the OPA2690 output stage.
+The OPA690 in the circuit of Figure 39 provides > 200MHz bandwidth for a $2V{PP}$ output swing.
+Minimal 3rd-harmonic distortion or two-tone, 3rd-order intermodulation distortion will be observed due to the very low crossover distortion in the OPA690 output stage.
 The limit of output Spurious-Free Dynamic Range (SFDR) will be set by the 2nd-harmonic distortion.
 Without R_B, the circuit of Figure 39 measured at 10MHz shows an SFDR of 57dBc.
-This can be improved by pulling additional dc bias current (I_B) out of the output stage through the optional R_B resistor to ground (the output midpoint is at 2.5V for Figure 39).
+This may be improved by pulling additional dc bias current (I_B) out of the output stage through the optional R_B resistor to ground (the output midpoint is at 2.5V for Figure 39).
 Adjusting I_B gives the improvement in SFDR shown in Figure 38.
 SFDR improvement is achieved for I_B values up to 5mA, with worse performance for higher values.
-Using the dual OPA2690 in an I/Q receiver channel will give matched ac performance through high frequencies.